DataIntellectTech/grafana-kdb-backend-datasource/src/README.md

 | Interval | Panel's defined interval (currently unused) (`long atom`) |
 | TimeRange | `__from` and `__to` time range of query (`2 item timestamp list`) |

-## Alerts
+## Alerts <a name="alerts"></a>
 Before creating an alert, create a contact point under alerting -> contact points.
 Then create a notification policy under Alerting -> notification policy.

 To create an alert on a panel, navigate to the relevant dashboard and choose the edit option from here navigate to the Alert menu.
 Fill out the relevant Rule name, type and folder.
 Enter your kdb+ query and run the queries.
 You will be able to use expressions to query the data from this query.
 Next of all set the alert conditions, making sure to select the expression and to set the evaluate duration.
 Finally set the custom label in Alert details.

-## Timezones
+## Timezones <a name="timezones"></a>

-kdb+ stores its times in UTC format, it is advised to set the Dashboard to UTC as well.
-This can be done in Dashboard settings - Timezone
+kdb+ stores its timestamps and datetimes in a time-zone agnostic form; these will be interpreted by Grafana as having no time-zone offset (UTC), therefore we advise users to set the time-zone of any dashboards using this plugin to UTC.
+This can be done in `Dashboard settings - Time options - Timezone`.

-## Limitations
+## Restrictions <a name="restrictions"></a>
+All queries must return either a `flat table` (kdb+ datatype 98) or a `grouped table` (kdb+ datatype 99 where `key` and `value` of the dictionary are both congruent tables).
+If aggregation is used alongside grouping for `grouped tables` then any aggregated columns will be [projected](https://code.kx.com/q/basics/application/#projection) to the same length as the rest of the data-frame.

 Infinities and nulls in Grafana do not share same data type as in kdb+.
 An underlying string value representation is displayed rather than the null or infinity value held in kdb+.
 It is recommended Grafana send users handle null representations as per their data schema, data dictionary.

-### Columns
+### Columns <a name="restrictions-columns"></a>
-The columns must be of constant type - there cannot be mixed lists as columns, (excluding 'string' columns).
+The columns must be a single, constant datatype - there cannot be mixed lists or nested lists as columns (excluding `string` columns and grouped entries, see [Grouped Tables Handling](#restrictions-grouped) below).

-#### Grouped Tables
+### Grouped Tables Handling <a name="restrictions-grouped"></a>
-Grouped tables are handled as follows: each grouping is returned as a frame, the name of the frame is the string representation of the column names seperated by a semicolon.
+If the query evaluated returns a grouped table to Grafana, then each grouping will be returned by Grafana as a seperate frame.
+The name of each frame is a string representation of the key of each grouping (semicolon seperated if multiple keys are present).

-#### Nulls and Infinities
+### Nulls and Infinities <a name="restrictions-nulls"></a>
 The table below displays how nulls, infinities and zeroes are handled for each data type:

 | Field  | Short  | Int         | Long                 | Chars       | Symbols     | Timestamps  | Times       | Datetimes   | Timespans   | Months      | Dates       | Minutes     | Seconds     |